CLICK to see exciting updates from our EMC students and alumni!

 The Master's degree is the highest educational credential offered within the EMC field.
 Successful MHS graduates have gone on to obtain doctoral degrees in related areas and further advance the profession of EMS.

 - EMS Director

 - Many others within the EMS and health care industry, local and state agencies, and academic institutions

-Employment of emergency medical technicians and paramedics is expected to grow by 19% from 2006-2016, which is faster than the average for all occupations
+Employment of emergency medical technicians and paramedics is expected to grow by 23% from 2012-2022, which is much faster than the average for all occupations.